-She loved the security feeling of the added bumpers.
-She was so excited and happy to be on her new bed.
+She loved the security feeling of the padded bumpers.
+She was so excited and happy to be in her new big bed.

 I was too worried to sleep though, not knowing if these bumpers would actually work since she often wakes up every 2 hours with us and sits up and falls back asleep in a random position and spot on the bed.
 I figured she’d sit up, and then plop over the side and onto the floor. luckily it isn’t a huge fall since we don’t have the box spring and mattress on a frame ATM, but still.